Esmaza/TestGit/README.md

 # TestGit
-This is fo testig git
+This is fo testing git